egvijayanand/dotnet-maui-templates/README.md

 Grab these templates from the [Releases](https://github.com/egvijayanand/dotnet-maui-templates/releases/tag/1.0.0).

+* MauiPageCS.zip
+* MauiPageXaml.zip

-To make it work, copy those 2 zip files to any of the below mentioned directory in your local machine (Create the folder structure, if not already present).
+To make it work, copy the 2 zip files to any of the below mentioned directory in your local machine (Create the folder structure, if not already present).

 For current user - %UserProfile% is the users' directory, run echo command to know the exact location